 - Computing in a cell the length of characters for ensuring data accuracy

-MIS Reports Sample
+MIS Reports Example

-- What is MIS report?
+- What is the Meaning of the MIS report?

 MIS report meaning in simple terms is a management information system that provides data patterns, employee information, latest patterns & trends.
 MIS reports are required by companies to make key business decisions & improve short-term & long-term performance.